 Keeping your PC fan clean is a crucial part of ensuring your computer’s longevity and maintaining its functionality.
 After all, you wouldn’t want your high-end gaming PC to start having performance issues just because of a little dirt.
 That’s why learning how to clean PC fans is a necessary skill to master.
 Aren’t sure how to go about it?
 Read on to find out more.

-How To Clean PC Fans
+How to Clean PC Fans: Desktop PC

 Ready to learn how to clean PC fans?
 Here are the things you must do to clean your fans successfully.
-Note that these tricks work regardless of the type of fan you’re cleaning.
-Whether it’s a CPU fan, heat sink fan, case fan, graphics card fan, or power supply fan.
+Note that these tricks work regardless of the type of fan you’re cleaning — whether it’s a CPU fan, heat sink fan, case fan, graphics card fan, or power supply fan.

-Step 1: Make The Preparations
+Step 1: Make the Preparations

 Different types of PC fans will require different kinds of preparations.
 For example, if you’re learning how to clean PC case fans, then removing the case is a non-negotiable prerequisite.
 You should also physically unscrew and remove the unit if you’re dealing with a heat sink or case fan.